How to boost the number of citations to your research papers in a short time?

 number of citations to your research papers

 Citations remain an important metric for academics, and more citations are always better.
-As researchers investigate the systems underlying citation counts, patterns have emerged in the data suggesting factors that might affect how often a particular paper is cited.
+As researchers investigate the systems underlying citation counts, patterns have emerged in the data, suggesting factors that might affect how often a particular paper is cited.
 If you want to boost the number of citations to your research papers in a short time for maximizing impact, consider the simple techniques that we will discuss in this DoNotEdit article.

-1-Cite to your past works in new relevant manuscripts.
+1- Cite your past works in new relevant manuscripts.

 Cite your past papers in new manuscripts that are relevant to your research field.
 However, don’t cite every article you’ve written just to increase the number of citations to your research papers.

-2-Watch your title length and punctuation.
+2- Watch your title length and punctuation.

-The study also found that the number of citations increased with the use of colons in the title, but decreased with the use of question marks.
+The study also found that the number of citations increased with the use of colons in the title but decreased with the use of question marks.
 Asking a question from the reader is not an optimal strategy for boosting the number of citations.

-3-Choose important keywords.
+3- Choose important keywords.

-Choose important keywords that researchers in your field are searching for them.
+Choose important keywords that researchers in your field are searching for.
 If you use important and frequently searched keywords, your paper will appear in a database search.
 Keywords are the first and most important part of your SEO strategy.
 Use keyword research tools for finding important and related keywords to your research paper.
 One option is to use Google Keyword Planner.
 Unfortunately, Google only gives approximated search volumes.
-Instead, you can use a tool like Keyword Tool.
+Instead, you can use a tool like the Keyword Tool.
 It will give you a lot more details and help you narrow down the right direction for your search terms.
 On top of that, it can also give additional ideas on related keywords.

 4- Use keywords in your title and abstract.